gl-inet/docs3.x/docs/specification/gl-ar750s/index.md

 #  GL-AR750S Gigabit AC Travel Router

 The first dual-band Gigabit AC travel router.
 We upgrade Ethernet ports (totally 3) to Gigabit ports so that it get faster speed in your travel.
-We also added 128MB Nand Flash to provide dual flash for more storage and faster operation speed.
+We also added 128MB  Flash to provide dual flash for more storage and faster operation speed.
 It has a MicroSD (TF) slot which increase your storage space up to 128GB.

 ## Hardware Specification